-Dr. Stephanie Hyeri Kim is Associate Professor in the Department of Linguistics/TESL.
+Dr. Stephanie Hyeri Kim is an Associate Professor in the Department of Linguistics/TESL.

-For her research, Dr. Kim studies naturally occurring talk, more specifically, how people use language to communicate with each other, using a method called Conversation Analysis.
+For her research, Dr. Kim studies naturally occurring talk, more specifically, how people use language to communicate with each other, using a method called Conversation Analysis (CA).
 She is also interested in how these findings apply to, and help our understanding of, language teaching and learning.
 She has published her work in the Journal of Pragmatics, Research on Language and Social Interaction, Discourse Processes and Asian EFL Journal.
 She has also published several chapters in John Benjamin's Studies in Language and Social Interaction series volumes.
 Dr. Kim teaches courses both at the undergraduate and graduate levels.

 - Ph.D.
 Applied Linguistics 2011, University of California Los Angeles